-We are eliminating barriers for incarcerated and detained individuals to receive quality and timely sexual and reproductive healthcare, instituting appropriate and clear written policies in all correctional and detention facilities, and helping more pregnant inmates learn about their rights to healthcare and services.
-Our affiliate has convened a new coalition, Reproductive Justice Inside (RJI), which is collecting stories from current and previously incarcerated or detained individuals of being denied, delayed, or provided poor sexual or reproductive healthcare while in the care/custody/control of the state.
+We are eliminating barriers for incarcerated and detained individuals to receive quality and timely sexual and reproductive healthcare, instituting appropriate and clear written policies in all correctional and detention facilities, and helping more pregnant people learn about their rights to healthcare and services.
+In 2017, our affiliate has convened a coalition, Reproductive Justice Inside (RJI), which is collecting stories from current and previously incarcerated or detained individuals of being denied, delayed, or provided poor sexual or reproductive healthcare while in the care/custody/control of the state.

 In the 2019 legislative session, the RJI coalition worked to achieve passage of the following bill: